thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 published: true
 featured: true
 author: gabe
-date: {}
+date: 2014-06-27 17:15:00
 short:
-  - "Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module.\n"
-  - "Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module."
+  Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module.
 tags:
   - Drupal Planet
   - Drupal
   - Entity